Evan Schiller

 Overview

 Given the task of designing a course just up the 17 Mile Drive from Pebble Beach and Cypress Point, Robert Trent Jones responded with a combination of Pine Valley and Augusta National.
 The five opening holes, in Pine Valley-like sand dunes, are an all-too-brief encounter with the Pacific seacoast.
 The remaining holes are a stern hike through hills covered with majestic Monterey pines (which, sad to say, may someday disappear to pitch canker, but are being replaced in some areas with cypress trees).
-Add several water hazards that hearken back to the 16th at Augusta (a hole which Trent Jones designed, by the way) and you have what some panelists consider to be Trent’s finest work.
-Others say it’s the best course never to have hosted a major event.
+Add several water hazards that hearken back to the 16th at Augusta (a hole which Trent Jones designed, by the way), and you have what some panelists consider to be Trent’s finest work.
+Others say it’s the best course never to have hosted a major event (though it was conceived to do so).
 After all, even Pine Valley and Cypress Point have hosted Walker Cups.

 About